Parashah: Songs with special layout

 Image of a modern Torah scroll open to the Song of the Sea (Exodus 15:1–19) with special layout visible.

-In addition to the common "open" and "closed" parashot, the Masoretic scribal layout employs spaces in an elaborate way for prominent songs found within narrative books, as well as for certain lists.
+In addition to the common "open" and "closed" parshiot, the Masoretic scribal layout employs spaces in an elaborate way for prominent songs found within narrative books, as well as for certain lists.
 Each such "song" is formatted in its own exact way, though there are similarities between them.
 These sections include: